 There are several different types of automated storage and retrieval systems available, offering varying rates of throughput and storage density.
 ASRS operate on the goods-to-person principle, delivering individual items directly to an operator at an ergonomic picking station.
 To learn about the different types of ASRS, check out this blog post.

 Pick-to-light technology can take your ASRS to the next level by increasing accuracy up to 99.9%.
-For example, the Transaction Information Center (TIC) can be integrated with a vertical lift module or vertical carousel.
-The TIC lists an item number, item name, quantity to pick and defines the storage location to ensure accurate picking.
-In addition, an LED light pointer can pinpoint the exact item to be picked.
+When equipped with pick-to-light technology, your automated storage system with pinpoint the exact pick location and display the item number, name and quantity to pick to ensure accurate picking.
 Since you aren’t picking full cases or pallets anymore, it’s important to be able to quickly and easily identify the item to be picked to ensure you can guarantee the short delivery window you promised your customer.

 For more on pick-to-light technology, check out this blog post.